jdoleary/garden/Body/Exercise Philosophy.md

 - Concentric movements (resistance while contracting) supports strength development

 Full range of motion and compression and release stimulates blood flow and senovial fluid

+Never go to muscle failure - Pavel
+A lot of "Strength" gains can occur simply by training the Central Nervous System to use more of the muscle.
+I believe this is how athletes like Natalie Rekert are able to achieve high level handstands without bulk.
+Use "Grease the Groove" (Pavel)

 ## Somatic Awareness
 Just as you can improve your ability to articulate your fingers (compare a guitarist to a non-guitarist), you can also improve your inner body awareness.